pgiani/clean_logs/README.md

 6    })
 ```

-Lines 1 and 2 generated the same <span style="color:blue  "> output </span> title on the to of the group and because we only have one object or array the group is open by default
+Lines 1 and 2 generated the same <span style="color:blue  "> output </span> title at the top of the group and because we only have one object or array the group is open by default.

-Line 3 generates a title on the top and each object is on a separated group with a number indication the length of the object.
+Line 3 generates a title at the top and each object is on a separated group with a number indicating the length of the object.

 ![](./images/title.png)